-The Research Program “History of the Max Planck Society” (Geschichte der Max-Planck-Gesellschaft, GMPG) has emerged from Department I and its work in the historical epistemology of scientific institutions.
+The Research Program “History of the Max Planck Society” (Geschichte der Max-Planck-Gesellschaft, GMPG) emerged from Department I and its work in the historical epistemology of scientific institutions.
 Initiated by the president of the Max Planck Society (MPG) Peter Gruss, the program assumed its work with the approval of president Martin Stratmann in June 2014.
-Jürgen Kocka (Berlin Science Center), Jürgen Renn, Carsten Reinhardt (Chemical Heritage Foundation, Philadelphia) form a board with Florian Schmaltz as Research Program Coordinator.
+Jürgen Kocka (Berlin Science Center), Jürgen Renn, Carsten Reinhardt (University of Bielefeld, Bielefeld) form a board with Florian Schmaltz as Research Program Coordinator.

 Perceived in a self-reflexive perspective of historical epistemology, the MPG not only conducts research but becomes itself a field of research.
 Reflecting the massive investments in education and science in Western societies after the Sputnik crisis of 1957, historians of science are confronted with an exponential increase in information.
 Such big data requires innovative methodological approaches in the digital humanities to manage the vast complexity of research activities.
-The research program is currently approaching this challenge with new tools and methods to cope with the complexity of big data by digitalizing numerous sources for full text research.
-In addition, bibliometric analysis will help to identify innovative research fields and the impact of MPG researchers in the sciences.
+The research program approached this challenge with new tools and methods to cope with the complexity of big data by digitalizing numerous sources for full text research.
+In addition, bibliometric analysis was used help to identify innovative research fields and the impact of MPG researchers in the sciences.

-This research program aims at a comprehensive analysis of the MPG's history embedded in the contexts of contemporary history and history of science.
-The research period under investigation covers the Society’s foundation in 1948 and ends with the presidency of Hubert Markl in 2002.
-Concerning the former presidential commission on the history of the Kaiser Wilhelm Society in National Socialism as well as the completion of the Aufbau Ost program the investigation will be extended until 2005.
-The research program has a focus on the dynamic interactions of research practice and institutional history; on the changes in working methods and research objectives of the MPG; and on its local and global networks and how these are embedded in science, society, and politics.
-Given that more than 80 institutes existed in 2002, plus 20 more that have been closed since 1948, the objective is not so much to investigate the history of individual institutes as a comprehensive approach allowing us to study clusters of institutes active in the same scientific field.
+This research program aimed at a comprehensive analysis of the MPG's history embedded in the contexts of contemporary history and history of science.
+The research period under investigation covered the Society’s foundation in 1948 and ended with the presidency of Hubert Markl in 2002.
+Concerning the former presidential commission on the history of the Kaiser Wilhelm Society in National Socialism as well as the completion of the Aufbau Ost program, the investigation was extended until 2005.
+The research program had a focus on the dynamic interactions of research practice and institutional history; on the changes in working methods and research objectives of the MPG; and on its local and global networks and how these are embedded in science, society, and politics.
+Given that more than 80 institutes existed in 2002, plus 20 more that have been closed since 1948, the objective was not so much to investigate the history of individual institutes as a comprehensive approach allowing us to study clusters of institutes active in the same scientific field.